 Transfer the chimichurri to a jar or storage container then fold in the red onion by hand.
 Taste and adjust salt as necessary.
 If you prefer a thinner consistency, drizzle in about one more tablespoon of olive oil.

-If you tried this Basil Chimichurri recipe or any other on the blog then I’d love to hear from you with a comment or star rating in the recipe box!
+If you tried this Basil Chimichurri recipe or any other on the blog then I’d love to hear from you with a comment or star rating below!

 - 2 tablespoons red onion minced